 What is canine babesiosis?

 Canine Babesiosis is a tick born disease caused by the Babesia parasite.
 It is not a tick, but it uses ticks to find a host and transfer itself into the bloodstream.
 People can be infected as well as dogs.
+You can read more about ticks how to remove them and Lyme disease here.

 How is it transmitted?